 Jeffrey Kolovson began his professional career over 13 years ago.
-Today, he is the COO of Faire.
+Today, he is Co-founder and COO of Faire.
 Faire is an online wholesale marketplace built on the belief that the future is local where they use the power of tech, data and machine learning to connect a thriving community of over 150,000 brands and retailers around the world.

 Kolovson first got his start in 2008 as an Analyst at Goldman Sachs.
 From there, he went on to Evolving Vox, before eventually rising to Operations Lead at Square, his most recent position prior to joining Faire.
 Kolovson graduated from Dartmouth College with an undergraduate degree in Economics and Political Science.

 13. Steve Hafner